Currency:

 Pagination on websites - 9 tips for using it

-1. Select the current site.
+1. Highlight the current site.

-Let's start with clichés.
+Let's start with a cliché.

 The page the user is on should be highlighted.

-2. Make your links big enough.
+2. Make links big enough.

 Therefore, they try to completely marginalize its presence, in particular by using a small size for individual elements.

-This is mistake.
+This is a mistake.
 Why?

 The reason is simple: each element must be large enough.
 Especially if we are considering an interactive element, i.e. one that performs an action when selected.

-The situation becomes even more complicated when there are not only many such elements, but also when they meet very close to each other.
+The situation becomes even more complicated when there are not only many such elements, but also when they are found very close to each other.
 In this case, it is easy to make a mistake, for example, by pressing the wrong button.
 This is even more difficult on mobile devices, where it's easier to tap the wrong page with your finger.

 3. Use a color scheme that matches the website.

-Look at the image below:
+Take a look at the image below:

 5. Limit the number of available pages.

-A few readers are targeted to a specific, very precise page.If you really want to display all pages at once, it is best to serve them in the form of, for example, some kind of drop-down menu.
+Few readers target a specific, very precise page.
+If you really want to display all pages at once, it is best to serve them in the form of, for example, some kind of drop-down menu.
 In any other situation, serving pages to users at a fixed interval, such as every ten pages, will work well.

 6. Add links like "next", "previous", "first", "last".

-In the previous paragraph, I mentioned that few readers target a specific, very precise page. the previous or next page, or possibly the first or last.
-It is these four functional types of pages that we use most often among pagination. or is it better to limit yourself to only numbers?
+Much more often we are interested in the previous or next page, and perhaps the first or last.
+It is these four functional types of pages among pagination that we use most often.

 7. Polish the so-called slug in URLs.
+Page .com/blog/page/4/

-• and etc.
+• etc.

 if ( ! function_exists( 'page_strona' ) )